timskovjacobsen/hugo-theme-even/docs/algorithms/patternmatching/brute_force.md

 # Brute force algorithm

-The brute force algorithm to pattern matching is the naive implementation.
+The brute force algorithm for pattern matching is a naive implementation.
 It's simple and intuitive, but naturally not very efficient.

 It checks every possible combination that can be a match, without using any "clever tricks" to skip parts of the text.